rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

 Nova, you will have to use both `cinderclient` to create the volume, and then `novaclient` to attach it.

-Now that we have a high-level understanding of what Cinder is and isn't, let's go ahead install and actually use it.
+Now that we have a basic understanding of Cinder, let's install and actually use it.
 In particular, we're going to:

 1. Install and configure Cinder using its LVM/ISCI backend